- Financial education

 Tax planning is vital for every employee, regardless of their career stage or level of earnings:

-Workers earning less than £100,000 per year have a full personal tax-free earnings allowance of £11,850.
+Workers earning less than £100,000 per year have a full, personal tax-free earnings allowance of £12,570.
 That figure is for total earnings, so if employees have more than one job, keeping track of whether earnings are within this allowance can require careful management.
-There are also some other considerations that affect low earners – for example, while salary sacrifice can be a tax-efficient way of paying into a pension scheme, it must not push employees’ earnings below the national minimum wage.
+There are also some other considerations that affect low earners – for example, while salary sacrifice can be a tax-efficient way of paying into a pension scheme, it must not push employee’s earnings below the national minimum wage.

-Everyone can save up to £20,000 tax-free in the 2018/19 financial year using ISAs.
-That can be in a combination of cash, stocks and shares, innovative finance, help to buy or lifetime ISAs.
+Everyone can save up to £20,000 tax-free in the 2021/ 22 financial year using ISAs.
+This can be in a combination of cash, stocks and shares, innovative finance, help to buy (help to buy ISAs are no longer available to new applicants, the scheme closed on 30 November 2019) or lifetime ISAs.
 This offers huge flexibility for all employees to save tax-efficiently.
 However, with such a wide range of ISA products now available, it can be difficult for individuals to know what will best suit their needs.

 Financial education has a huge part to play in helping employees to understand the ISAs on offer, how best to combine them, and selecting the right product for their needs.